 Clarify your perception to see what is.
 Be present.

-The smells and texture in the carpet under my face, surprising but not shocking
+The smells and texture in the carpet under my face, real and surprising but not shocking

 Recognizing that if any experience is divine, then this moment of darshan, forehead on the carpet, is divine.
 Therefore...